pvavra/temp-ipsy/docs/cluster/cecile/data.md

 !!! note "Mirroring derivatives and code structure"
     We **strongly recommend** to mirror the sub-folder names between `derivatives` and `code` to keep an intuitive relationship between code and data.

-!!! tip "Naming good practices"
+!!! tip "Good naming practices"
-    Regarding naming good practices, we suggest you to look into this very helpful [page](https://book.the-turing-way.org/project-design/filenaming)
+    As you know files and folders naming is an essential aspect of BIDS and the FAIR principles, we suggest you to look into this very helpful [page](https://book.the-turing-way.org/project-design/filenaming) to learn about good naming practices and machine readable names.

 For modalities, such as **eye-tracking**, for which there is not yet a consensus for BIDS, we recommend to use the same structure as for the other modalities and to convert the data into BIDS format anyway.
-[Here](https://github.com/bids-standard/bids-specification/pull/1128) you can follow (or even contribute to) the discussion around BIDS for eye-tracking
+[Here](https://github.com/bids-standard/bids-specification/pull/1128) you can follow the discussion around BIDS for eye-tracking.

 !!!
 Danger "Sides effects of using a different structure"
     Failing to mantain this structure might create future issues for assigning less canonical permissions.
 Not adopting BIDS would make your dataset not easily interoperable and ultimately it would not be following the FAIR principles.